openstack-k8s-operators/data-plane-adoption/docs/openstack/mariadb_copy.md

   EOF
   ```

-* Restore the databases from .sql files into the podified MariaDB:
+* Restore the databases from .sql files into the podified MariaDBs:

   ```
   # db schemas to rename on import